Kaipara District

-History

-Kaipara District was formed through the 1989 New Zealand local government reforms and was constituted on 1 November 1989.
-It was made up of five former boroughs and counties: all of Hobson County, Dargaville Borough, Otamatea County, and parts of Rodney County and Whangarei County.
-In addition, it took over the functions of the Raupo Drainage Board, Kaiwaka Reserve Board, and the Pahi Reserve Boards.

 Geography

-Kaipara District is located in the rolling hills around the northern shores of the Kaipara Harbour, a large natural harbour open to the Tasman Sea.
-Kaipara District Council shares management of the harbour with various other organisations, most notably Northland Regional Council (in the north) and Auckland Council to the south.
+Kaipara District covers 3109.09 km2.
+It mostly lies on the western side of the Northland Peninsula, but the southern portion extends to a short part of the east coast in the Mangawhai area.
+Much of the district is in the rolling hills around the northern half of the Kaipara Harbour, a large natural harbour that opens to the Tasman Sea.
+Management of the harbour is shared between Kaipara District Council and other organisations, most notably Northland Regional Council (in the north) and Auckland Council to the south.

-The roughly triangular district stretches from a thinning of the Northland Peninsula south of Kaiwaka and Mangawhai in the southeast to the Waipoua Forest in the northwest.
-The district's western boundary is defined by Ripirō Beach, which stretches down Northland's west coast from Maunganui Bluff and the Waipoua Forest in the north, to Pouto at the entrance to Kaipara Harbour.
+The roughly triangular district stretches from a narrow part of the Northland Peninsula south of Kaiwaka and Mangawhai in the southeast to the Waipoua Forest in the northwest.
+The district's western boundary is defined by Ripirō Beach, which stretches down the west coast from Maunganui Bluff and the Waipoua Forest in the north, to Pouto at the entrance to Kaipara Harbour.
 The region is bisected by the northern Wairoa River and its tributaries, which flow into the northern end of Kaipara Harbour.